bonitasoft-labs/bonita-uid-page-cypress-articles/article/article.md

 ##The test choices
 Without further ado, let’s talk about tests.
 Cypress tests are made from two distinct parts.
 The first is about writing the test scenarios in one file and the second is about explaining with code what each line of the scenario will do.
+The cypress-cucumber-preprocessor library is used in order to write scenarios in the Given-when-then style.

 The two tests that I am going to talk about are :
 - A failure in the creation of the user because the passwords don’t match
 - The loader being displayed while the user is being created